redox-os/book/src/libraries-apis.md

 # Libraries and APIs

-This page will cover the context of the libraries and APIs on Redox.
+This page covers the context of the libraries and APIs on Redox.

 - [Versions](#versions)
     - [Redox](#redox)